Breadbox

 "If I try a new recipe, sometimes I buy really specific ingredients that I never use again."

 Theme 2: People already want to cook from their pantry — it's just challenging.
-Several respondents described an improvised version of what Breadbox would formalize — choosing meals based on what's already home:
+Several respondents described an improvised version of what Breadbox would simplify.
+People choosing meals based on what's already home and needs to be used up:

 "I really want to use more of the ingredients I have."